aalvarez11/jobify/README.md

 ### 34. User Routes

-In order to manipulate User data, we'll need user routes, and to interact with user routes we'll need a user controller.
+In order to manipulate User data, we'll need user routes, and to interact with user routes we'll need a user controller:

 ```js
 import { StatusCodes } from 'http-status-codes';